MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidliddistributionlistmembers-canonical-property.md

 ## Remarks

-Members of the personal distribution list can be other personal distribution lists, electronic addresses contained in a contact, Global Address List users or distribution lists, or one-off e-mail addresses.
+Members of the personal distribution list can be other personal distribution lists, electronic addresses contained in a contact, Global Address List users or distribution lists, or one-off email addresses.
 The format of each EntryId must be either a one-off EntryId, as specified in [[MS-OXCDATA],](http://msdn.microsoft.com/library/1afa0cd9-b1a0-4520-b623-bf15030af5d8%28Office.15%29.aspx) or a wrapped EntryId.

 When setting this property, the client or the server must ensure its total size is less than 15,000 bytes.

 This property specifies the list of one-off EntryIds that correspond to the members of the personal distribution list.
-These one-off EntryIds encapsulate display names and e-mail addresses of the personal distribution list members.
+These one-off EntryIds encapsulate display names and email addresses of the personal distribution list members.

 If the client or the server set this property, it must be synchronized with this property **dispidDLMembers** for each entry in the **dispidDLOneOffMembers** ([PidLidDistributionListOneOffMembers](pidliddistributionlistoneoffmembers-canonical-property.md)) property, there must be an entry in the same position in the **dispidDLOneOffMembers**.